It's Fun to go Green! Art Programming (Age 5-12 emphasis)

-It's Fun to be Green.
-Art Projects with the Environment in Mind.
+Art Projects with the Environment in Mind for Librarians.

-Course Title-Itís Fun to Be Green!
-Art Programming for Librarians (Age 5-12 Emphasis)
+Course Title-Itís Fun to Go Green!
+Art Programming (Age 5-12 Emphasis)

 Course Description-This class is for librarians and staff who are looking for new art program and project ideas that incorporate an appreciation for the environment and the use of recycled objects for their Age 5-12 audience.
 Taught by Valerie Colston author of Teens Go Green!
 Tips, Techniques, Tools, and Themes for Young Adult Programming (Libraries Unlimited 2012,) the workshop teaches simple to follow and easy to implement going green basics.
 Topics include: A) How to use the most common throw away materials to create art B) Teaching children to appreciate nature through art activities C) Easy to follow art projects and programming that are economic and eco friendly D) Showing off and marketing your green programming.
 E) Developing a portfolio of ideas.